How can I check if I am eligible to receive the COVID-19 vaccine?

 How many times will I get vaccinated?

-The Covid 19 vaccine used in Turkey is administered in a total of two doses, with each dose provided four weeks (28 days) apart.
+The Covid-19 vaccines used in Turkey are administered in a total of two doses, with each dose provided four to six weeks apart depending on the vaccine chosen.
 Once you receive your first vaccine dose, you will receive an SMS notifying you of the details for your second dose.

 Do I need to have any specific papers/documents to get vaccinated?